-One of the most common problems a loyalty program can have is not understanding what their customers are looking for.
-Many brands make the mistake of assuming that by simply rewarding them with discounts customers will become more loyal to their business.
+One of the most common problems is that many small businesses assume that by simply rewarding customers with discounts that shoppers will become more loyal to their business.

-This is entirely the wrong approach.
+This is entirely the wrong approach and will lead to customers walking away from your business.
 Instead, the focus should be on creating an emotional connection between your brand and your customers.
 79% of shoppers only consider brands that show they care about them, and building this connection makes it more likely that they will visit your store again in the future.
 By making customers your priority, you can build a program that anticipates and exceeds their needs as soon as they join.

 A great way to show your customers that you care is by offering birthday rewards.
 This small recognition is a great way to personalize your rewards experience to every member, making sure that they feel special and recognized for their membership.

-Protalus does an excellent job of this by offering loyalty members 500 points (equivalent to $5) every year on their birthday.
-By making this a central part of their earning process, they’re showing customers that they care about each member individually and want to recognize them accordingly.
+Unique Vintage does an excellent job of this by offering loyalty members special gifts every year on their birthday.
+By making this a central part of their earning and registration process, they’re showing customers that they care about each member individually and want to recognize them accordingly.

-While it’s true that customers want you to care about them, the biggest reason customers join rewards programs is still because they want to benefit financially.
-57.4% of consumers have said that saving money was their primary reason for joining a loyalty program, which means your program should offer them opportunities to do so.
+While it’s true that customers want you to care about them, the biggest reason customers join loyalty programs is still because they want to benefit financially, which means your program should offer them opportunities to do so.

-A points program is a very effective way to do this.
-Giving customers points that can be cashed in for discounts on future purchases creates a powerful switching cost that encourages them to keep shopping with your store.
-Camera Ready Cosmetics rewards their customers for engaging with their store in a number of ways, including purchases, social shares, and customer reviews.
-For every 100 points a member earns, they receive $1 off a future purchase that can be redeemed in different amounts.
+A points program is a simple but effective way to do this.
+Giving customers points that can be cashed in for discounts on future purchases creates a powerful switching cost that encourages rentention, keeping them shopping with your store.
+Inspire Uplift rewards their customers for engaging with their store in a number of ways, including purchases, social likes, and customer photo reviews.
+For every 100 points a member earns, they receive $1 off a future purchase.

 Offering a simple way for customers to earn and redeem their points makes for a satisfying rewards experience for customers.
 You can even take this to the next level by running events where consumers can earn bonus points.

-These events allow customers to get to the rewards they want faster and encourage additional purchases that may not have happened without the added incentive.
-As a result, these events are a huge benefit for both you and your customers, knitting your rewards experience and the value they’re looking for even closer together.
+These events combined with simple earning rules allow customers to get to the rewards they want faster and encourage additional purchases that may not have happened without the added incentive.
+As a result, you knit your rewards experience together with the value customers are looking for in the brands they shop from.

-Even though most customers join a loyalty program to save money, they still like to have options.
-Choosing a reward is one of the best parts of being a rewards member, so it’s important to remember that not every customer is motivated by the same type of reward.
+Simplicity is important but just like you and me, your customers still like to have options.
+Choosing a reward is one of the best parts of being a rewards member, so it’s important to know what drives your customers and remember that not every shopper is motivated by the same type of reward.

-People always like feeling special, and your program members are no different.
-Part of the reason customers join loyalty programs is to feel like part of an elite group -- one that deserves special treatment.
+People always like feeling special, and your loyalty program members are no different.
+One reason customers join loyalty programs is to feel like part of an elite group -- one that deserves special treatment.
 Rewards are the perfect tool for satisfying and meeting this expectation, especially when used in a VIP program.